laneb/congruence_solver/README.md

 # CongruenceSolver

 CongruenceSolver is a gem for solving polynomial congruences.
-Should you ever need to solve polynomial congruences and have Ruby installed, this is the gem for you!
+Should you ever need to solve polynomial congruences, this is the gem for you!

 ## Polynomial Congruences